|Summary||Learn how to deploy Nextcloud and Collabora Online on Ubuntu server, all backed by HTTPS using Let’s Encrypt|

 CAN_INSTALL config.php config.sample.php

 config.php definitely looks like what we want.
-Let’s make a backup and edit that file.
+Let’s first make a backup.

 cd /var/www/nextcloud/config/ sudo cp config.php config.backup.php